solerj/datascientist/README.md

 **Stage 2** : *BUILD* - Build a deep learning model(preferably) or any other model that suitably answers this question and predict the inferred gender using the features provided and deriving more featueres at your end.
 Remember, there is no gender flag, so you are flying blind here.

-**Stage 3** : *DELIVER* - Package all your process, findings and outputs into a reproducible document that can be understood by a business user.
-This **reproducible report**\* must answering the following questions:
+**Stage 3** : *DELIVER* - Package all your process, findings and code into a reproducible document that can be understood by a business user.
+A repo of the code branch would be a great thing to have!
+This **reproducible report**\* must answer the following questions:

 1. How did you clean the data and what was wrong with it?
 Close to 90% of a Data Scientist's job is in cleaning data
 2. What are the features you used as-is and which one did you engineer using the given ones?
 What do they mean in the real world?